 Impact With the sunscreen manufacturing and cosmetics industry having to change their formulas due to new FDA guidelines relating to the use of chemicals in sunscreens, and as more governments ban the sale/use of sunscreens due to environmental damage, there is need for a safe, biological alternative in the form of LJ-321.

 L-211 Efflux Pump Inhibitor This isolate produces a substance that inhibits the detrimental function of efflux pumps in human cells.
 The efflux pump mechanism allows bacteria to move antibiotics out of human cells and is a fundamental driver of antibiotic resistance.
 An inhibition of this efflux pump function could enhance antibiotic efficacy, an especially important clinical and business objective given the rapid increase in antibiotic tolerance and resistance by pathogens worldwide.

-Impact The compound produced by LP-888 has been shown to reverse antibiotic resistance in a range of human pathogens, to include Methicillin-resistant Staphylococcus aureus (MRSA).
-Preclinical testing of LP-888 is projected to be concluded in 2020.
+Impact The compound produced by L-211 has been show to reverse antibiotic resistance in a range of human pathogens, to include Methicillin-resistant Staphylococcus aureus (MRSA).
+Preclinical testing of L-211 is projected to be concluded in 2020.

 Impact The biopolymer can withstand up to 450 degrees Fahrenheit, opening the door for it to lead an entirely new class of lightweight biological materials that can be used by both government and industry to solve some of the most challenging engineering and materials science problems.